google/android-fhir/README.md

 It uses the SDC library to create data capture forms using FHIR questionnaires.
 For supported widgets, features and known bugs, see the latest release notes.

 ## Contributing
-The Android FHIR SDK is being developed by a consortium of application developers.
+The SDK is being developed by a consortium of application developers.
 We welcome contributions.
 Please see the [project boards](https://github.com/google/android-fhir/projects).

 ## Feedback
 If you want to provide any feedback, discuss use cases, raise feature requests, or simply want to get involved, please use the [Discussions](https://github.com/google/android-fhir/discussions) section, or email us at <android-fhir-sdk-feedback@google.com>.